 If you look around you, there is a wide array of food products available for sale in many channels such as the ordinary retail store, local farmer’s markets, online sites, and social media like Instagram and FB.
 The market saturation and bombardment of food products mean that food manufacturers have to rely on innovation to craft better food items.
 Doing so will also set them apart from the pack, making their products easier to differentiate or stand out from the others that are in the market.
 Companies are compelled to release trending flavors and to utilize vibrant packaging to make themselves different and establish their brand image.
 The trending Thanksgiving Flavored Pringles and the new Chobani Yogurt label design and nifty packaging are just some key examples.

 Impact of Rising Uncertainty

 There is growing uncertainty in the food market, with the tariff and global trade issues or tensions carried over from last year.
-These same issues continue to occupy the market this year, and along with it comes the off shoot of rising cots.
+These same issues continue to occupy the market this year, and along with it comes the offshoot of rising costs.
 To illustrate, the Chinese tariffs have created excess supplies and have continued to drive down the other prices of goods like soybean and pork.
-Some of these other rising uncertainties are higher cost of labor, shifting labor market, driver shortage in the food truck industry, and the like.
+Some of these other rising uncertainties are the higher cost of labor, shifting labor market, driver shortage in the food truck industry, and the like.
 Currently, there are a few food companies that are not able to deliver on schedule because of this truck driver problem.
-Food manufacturers must continue to search for their innovative solutions, so they can manage their costs well and still be able to grow.
+Food manufacturers must continue to search for innovative solutions, so they can manage their costs well and still be able to grow.